 WKMS conducts fundraisers annually to encourage continuing and new contributions from listeners.
 These fundraisers include direct mailings, contacting known "member contributors" by phone for convenient renewals, providing a secure online giving page at wkms.org, and on-air campaigns.
 For the past decade nearly 2,000 listeners contribute annually.
 The station continues to work to grow this number of listeners with programming updates and reviews.

 Through Murray State University, WKMS employs 8-9 full time professional staff members including a full-time underwriting representative who actively recruits new and renews continuing individual, business and organizational underwriters throughout our listening area.
-WKMS belongs to the Development Exchange, a national public radio fundraising advisory organization and the University Station Alliance group.
+WKMS belongs to the Great Public, a national public radio fundraising advisory organization and the University Station Alliance group.
 WKMS employs one part-time underwriting representative assigned specifically to Paducah and Madisonville, KY.
 WKMS belongs to many of the Chambers of Commerce in its region and welcomes and maintains mutually beneficial relationships with its educational, arts and entertainment institutions and organizations.

 WKMS broadcasts programming from National Public Radio, American Public Media, Public Radio International, the BBC, the Associated Press, independent producers from around the nation and from producers who are either on staff or volunteers.
 WKMS News is a contributing correspondent with the Kentucky Public Radio News Exchange and a partner in funding the Kentucky Capitol Bureau.